 The original brick rotunda was an unusual building, as it was octagonal, which indicated the imminent rise of the Gothic style, and had rich decorations on the external facades (the older use of polygons in the apses was used only in the church in Bína).
 It was also interesting to give the upper and lower parts of the rotunda a different shape.
 The upper part, richly decorated with pilaster strips and a frieze, and pierced with tall, though narrow, splayed windows, was connected with the completely smooth façades of the lower part, set on a moulded plinth.
 The windows there were also pierced in it, but lower, wider and with delicately marked trefoils.

-After the western walls of the rotunda were demolished, it became the presbytery of the late Romanesque church.
-The new temple was erected as a single-nave building on a rectangular plan with a four-sided tower on the west side.
+After the western walls of the rotunda were demolished, it became the chancel of the late Romanesque church.
+The new building was erected as an aisleless, on rectangular plan with a slender, four-sided tower on the west side.
 The nave gained a greater width and height than the chancel (former rotunda).
 It was covered with a gable roof, limited from the east by a gable, and from the west by two half-gables based on a tower partially embedded in the nave.
-The tower on the three highest floors was illuminated by two-light windows in semicircular recesses, gradually larger on each higher floor.
-The nave was pierced from the south with three very narrow and high windows, basically slits with minimal splayed from the outside.
-Between them, in a shallow avant-corps with two “turrets” with pyramid-shaped ends, a Romanesque entrance portal was embedded.
-It received a stepped form with a semicircular archivolt and tympanum.
+The tower on the three highest floors was illuminated by two-light windows in semicircular niches, gradually larger on each higher floor.
+The nave was pierced from the south with three very narrow and high windows, basically slits with minimal splay from the outside.
+Between them, in a shallow avant-corps with two “turrets” with pyramidal ends, a Romanesque entrance portal was embedded.
+It received a stepped form with a semicircular archivolt and a tympanum.